flowground/amazonaws-com-discovery-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeAgents
-### Lists agents or connectors as specified by ID or other filters.
-All agents/connectors associated with your user account can be listed if you call <code>DescribeAgents</code> as is without passing any parameters.
+> Lists agents or connectors as specified by ID or other filters.
+All agents/connectors associated with your user account can be listed if you call <code>DescribeAgents</code> as is without passing any parameters.<br/>

 #### Input Parameters
 * `Action` - _required_